- This event has passed.

 Zaborowska is a professor of African American and American literary and cultural studies at the University of Michigan’s College of Literature, Science, and the Arts.
 Her research includes literary and cultural studies and African American literature, with a particular emphasis on James Baldwin.
-Her book, James Baldwin’s Turkish Decade: Erotics of Exile, received an Honorable Mention for the Errol Hill Award from the American Society for Theater Research.
+Her book, James Baldwin’s Turkish Decade: Erotics of Exile, received the MLA William Sanders Scarborough Prize for an outstanding scholarly study of black American literature or culture and an Honorable Mention for the Errol Hill Award from the American Society for Theater Research.
 In 2018, Zaborowska published Me and My House: James Baldwin’s Last Decade in France, where she examines the themes of his works through the lens of his sprawling house in southern France.

-To complement the lecture, the Institute is partnering with the American Studies Department and the Critical Ethnic Studies Collective to present a reading group discussion on Zaborowska’s book, Me and My House: James Baldwin’s Last Decade in France on Feb.
-3 at 12:30 p.m.
-EST.
+- A reading group organized by the Institute, the American Studies Department, and the Critical Ethnic Studies Collective on Zaborowska’s book, Me and My House: James Baldwin’s Last Decade in France

 The Institute hosts the annual Mary Stevens Reckford Memorial Lecture in European Studies, established in 1990 by UNC Classics Professor Kenneth J. Reckford to honor his wife, Mary Stevens Reckford.
 The Institute hosts the lecture in February, near to Mary’s birthday.